realodix/dessert-dev/README.md

 // and many more !
 ```

+For other usage examples, please see how We write tests for this package in the [/tests](/tests/Unit) folder.

 ### Assertion Aliases

 In addition to assertions, NextProject offers you a set of assertion aliases.
 For the full list of **assertion aliases**, please refer to [assertion aliases](/docs/AssertionAliases.md) documentation.